-If one of the student's singers or musicians is absent, this will count as an examination attempt, and one attempt at the examination will be deemed to have been used up.
-If the absence is due to documented illness, this will be regarded as equivalent to the student himself or herself being absent due to illness, and a makeup examination will be planned.
-If a singer or musician is absent and the student has found a replacement, efforts will be made to hold a re-examination as soon as possible.
+If one of the student's performers is absent, this will count as an examination attempt, and one attempt at the examination will be deemed to have been used up.
+If the absence is due to documented illness, this will be regarded as equivalent to the student himself or herself being absent due to illness, and a make-up examination will be planned.
+If a performer is absent and the student has found a replacement, efforts will be made to hold a re-examination as soon as possible.